kennacapri/06-challenge-weather/README.md

 # 06-challenge-weather

 ## Description
-This website is for schedule planning.
-There are time blocks for each hour where the user can enter in the details of their day.
-Users can save the information they enter in this schedule planner.
+This website is for anyone wanting to check the weather.
+You simply type on the name of a city and it will populate the current weather and a 5 day forecast.
+The 5 day forecast includes the date, temperature, wind and humidity.

 ## Usage
 This website is for anyone needing to keep track of their busy schedule.
 Users have the ability to enter their hourly events and to do's.
 The time blocks are color coded making it easy for users to see things that happened in the past, present or planning things for the future.
 Users can save information in each time block and after refreshing the page, the user will find that their information is still there.